Do I have to enroll, drop and swap online?

 If there is a hold, click on “Details” and then the “Hold Item” link to find out what you need to do to clear the hold.
 If you see a “No Enrollment in Classes” hold on your record, you must contact your college registrar's office before you will be able to enroll.

 If there are no holds, check the Enrollment Dates box on the Student Center home page to be sure you have an active enrollment appointment.
 Your enrollment appointment is based on academic level.
 If your enrollment appointment is incorrect, please contact your college registrar's office.

 The class search function in Student Center will provide the most accurate list of class offerings for the semester.

 Click on the green "Search for Classes" button on the Student Center home page.

 To narrow your search, click on "Additional Search Criteria."

 When enrolling, the fastest way to add classes is to enter the Class Number for each class you want to take.
 The Class Number will be in the leftmost column of class search results in Student Center, and at the far left of each section in the Class Roster.
 You can find Class Numbers in advance of your enrollment appointment in both Student Center and the Roster.

 Be sure to review Class Notes for requirements, deadlines and fees.

-The Electronic Student Add/Drop Enrollment Request Form should be used for all changes after the deadlines if you are unable to submit the request online through Student Center.
+The Electronic Student Add/Drop Enrollment Request Form (Form will be available during Fall Add/Drop period) should be used for all changes after the deadlines if you are unable to submit the request online through Student Center.
 The form is only to be used for adding and dropping classes, NOT to be used for time conflicts, permission codes or course petitioning.
 This form would not be used if your College has a separate process and/or form for time conflicts and petitioning.
 If you have a permission code that allows you to add or drop the class in Student Center, you do not need to use this form.
 For all other questions on appropriate use cases - please contact your College Registrar's Office.